 Contact: firstname.lastname@example.org or 519-884-0710 x4511.

-Andrew Spring liaises between researchers, northern communities and organizations to support and foster knowledge translation and transfer.
+Andrew Spring liaises between researchers, northern communities and organizations to build broad networks of researchers, communities, and decision-makers to help facilitate knowledge transfer and communication between all parties.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×